MatthewGerber/raspberry-py/docs/index.md

 * Content
 {:toc}

+# Features

-# Python Interface for GPIO Circuits
+## Python Interface for GPIO Circuits
 This package provides two related capabilities.
 [First](python-gpio.md), it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
 Sensors, motors, LEDs, switches, and many other components are covered.

 {% include youtubePlayer.html id="e6PrM2QVSA4" %}

-# Remote Control of GPIO Circuits via REST/HTML/JavaScript
+## Remote Control of GPIO Circuits via REST/HTML/JavaScript
 [Second](remote-gpio.md), this package enables remote control of GPIO circuits via REST APIs invoked from HTML/JavaScript front-ends.
 Want to control your circuit remotely from your phone?
 Look no further.
 This package auto-generates HTML/JavaScript for GPIO circuits based on